 A reagent blank (method blank) consists of reagent water (see Section 1080) and all reagents (including preservatives) that normally are in contact with a sample during the entire analytical procedure.
-The reagent blank is used to determine whether, and the extent to which, reagents and the preparative analytical steps contribute to measurement uncertainty.
+The reagent blank is used to determine whether and how much reagents and the preparative analytical steps contribute to measurement uncertainty.
 As a minimum, include one reagent blank with each sample set (batch) or on a 5% basis, whichever is more frequent.
 Analyze a blank after the daily calibration standard and after highly contaminated samples if carryover is suspected.
 Evaluate reagent blank results for contamination.
 If unacceptable contamination is present in the reagent blank, identify and eliminate the source.
-Typically, sample results are suspect if analytes in the reagent blank are greater than the MQL.
-Samples analyzed with a contaminated blank must be re-prepared and reanalyzed.
-Refer to the method being used for specific reagent-blank acceptance criteria.
+Typically, sample results are suspect if analyte(s) in the reagent blank are greater than the MQL.
+Samples analyzed with a contaminated blank must be re-prepared and re-analyzed.
+Refer to the method of choice for specific reagent-blank acceptance criteria.
 General guidelines for qualifying sample results with regard to reagent blank quality are as follows: